Superintendents notices and important bulletins

 Latest important bulletins

-What: Pursuant to section 35(1) of the National Parks of Canada Fishing Regulations, the following waters are hereby closed by order of the superintendent, Gros Morne National Park of Canada.
+Pursuant to section 7(1) of the National Parks General Regulations, dogs are prohibited on the groomed ski trails by order of the superintendent, Gros Morne National Park of Canada:

 Park User Permits

 Pursuant to section 7.1(2) of the National Parks General Regulations the following designated activities in the park require a personal use permit by order of the Superintendent, Gros Morne National Park of Canada.